 People ask why I don’t want kids, Ginger’s first year of life is why.

-At age 6 though, she has finally calmed down.
+Around age 6 though, she finally calmed down.

 Her day now consists of 75% following the sun around the house and 25% running around like a lunatic when we let her outside.